 At this point may I remind you that this vacation was just shortly after the Texas snowstorm that left us traumatized without power for five days.
 When we got back to the hotel to get cleaned up for dinner, the power was out in the whole block.
 Our hearts sank.
 I texted Lalo, did he know what was going on?
 Yes, he said, there was an explosion and probably a transformer had blown up nearby.
 It was Sunday evening.
 What chance was there, I wondered, that the Sayulita utility company would get power restored?
 I thought we were doomed to have no power for days.

 Back in the room we had no lights, no internet.
-Trina took a shower with all water in the water tank on the roof.
+Trina took a shower using up all water in the water tank on the roof.
 I took a bath in the swimming pool.

 We went out to buy candles and bottled water, and to find a place to eat.
 We saw that most of the rest of the town still had power.